Banjomaster/SourceFlow/PRD.md

 - ✅ Improved Mermaid diagrams with simplified styling for better rendering
 - ✅ Application description generation for codebase overview
 - ✅ Interactive HTML viewer with tabbed interface including Description tab
+- ✅ Node limiting for dependency diagrams to prevent rendering errors
+- ✅ Regeneration of diagrams from existing analysis data
 - Parallel processing for faster analysis
 - Caching of analysis results